techoutlooks/django-plans/docs/source/integration.rst

 ``plans.signals.activate_user_plan(user)``

-You should send this signal providing ``user`` argument as an object of ``auth.User``. django-plans will use this information to initialize plan for this user, i.e. set account expiration date and will mark the default plan as active for this account.
+You should send this signal providing ``user`` argument as an object of ``settings.AUTH_USER_MODEL``. django-plans will use this information to initialize plan for this user, i.e. set account expiration date and will mark the default plan as active for this account.

 .. note::